Qasim-Hassan/Blog-site/README.md

 Clone the repository and then navigate to both the "frontend" and the "backend" directories at a time, and then type:
 <pre>npm install</pre>
-to install all dependencies for both the repos.
+to install all dependencies the repository.

 Then, inside the "backend" directory, type:
 <pre>node server.js</pre>